Capital of the Scottish Highlands

 The Caledonian Canal is very popular with yachts and barges (see boat trip links).
 It stretches some 60 miles from Inverness via Loch Ness to Fort William.
 You can walk and cycle along the towpath in Inverness.

 Phoenix Boat Trips operate from Inverness Marina with one-hour wildlife cruises from Inverness into the Moray Firth.
 This is the only authorised dolphin trip boat working from Inverness.
-A free minibus runs from Inverness Tourist Centre (Monday to Friday).
 Contact Eric Wardlaw.
 Mobile: 07703 168097.